kntism/skills/README.md

 ## 🙏 Acknowledgments

-- [Anthropic](https://www.anthropic.com/) - For creating Claude and the Agent Skills framework
+- [Anthropic](https://www.anthropic.com/) - For creating Claude and pioneering the Agent Skills framework
-- The Claude community - For contributing and testing these skills
+- The AI agent community - For contributing and testing these skills across platforms
-- Skill authors - For their innovative and useful contributions
+- All skill authors - For their innovative and useful contributions
+- Contributors who help adapt skills for universal compatibility

 ---